 - If you want a really thick sauce, use a little bit of cornstarch or flour sprinkled into the liquids before you bring to a simmer.
 You'll need to whisk it to get it smooth.

-- To find an MSG-free broth, use Butcher's Bone Broth, Trader Joe's Hearty Vegetable Broth or make your own.
+- To find an MSG-free broth, use Butcher's Bone Broth, Trader Joe's Hearty Vegetable Broth (if you can tolerate onion) or make your own.

 - For those with dairy sensitivities, use all oil or ghee instead of butter (if tolerated).